driusan/dewm/src/WindowManaging.md

 ```

 Since we're going to be modifying the underlying slice(s) concurrently, we should
-probably add a Mutex to our workspace when we add or remove windows.
+probably add a mutex to our workspace when we add or remove windows.
 (In fact,
 we should also unexport columns to make sure that the mutex is always used and
 we can only do it safely.)